latitudesh/examples/user-data/private-network/README.md

 ### Configure Private Networks

 This has been tested on Ubuntu 22.04 and newer.
-For other operating systems, you may need to adjust the script accordingly.
+For other operating systems, you will have to adjust the script accordingly.

 This example demonstrates how to add a server to a previously configured [private network](https://www.latitude.sh/docs/networking/private-networks) as soon as it boots for the first time.